orbitjs/orbitjs-site/src/v0.9/guide/index.md

 ### Query

 The contents of sources can be interrogated using a `Query`.
-A query is composed of a tree of query expressions.
-A `QueryExpression` can take any number of arguments, which can be query expressions themselves.
-A query builder is provided to improve the ergonomics of composing query expressions.
+A query is composed of a tree of refinements that are particular to the primary expression (e.g. sort order, filters, etc.).
+A query builder is provided to improve the ergonomics of composing queries.

 ### Log